massiveinteractive/mpartial/README.md

 ## Method Metadata

-By default additional methods and properties are appended the end of the existing code block.
+By default additional methods and properties within a partial are appended to the fields of the base class.

 To modify an existing method requires one of the metadata options below: